 Part II integrates PDI into teaching and learning.
 The chapters contain detailed examples of how elementary teachers and library media specialists have applied the PDI process in their classrooms.
-In particular, Chapter 8 elaborates on the four practices used to create a culture of inquiry within PDI: Wonder and Discover, Collaborate and Discuss, Create and Take Action, and Analyze and Reflect.

-Illustrated in a color-coded circle (p.
-18. The circle’s center features the question, “How will digital texts, tools, and technologies be used to support and/or facilitate each of these inquiry practices?”
+In particular, Chapter 8 elaborates on the four practices used to create a culture of inquiry within PDI: Wonder and Discover, Collaborate and Discuss, Create and Take Action, and Analyze and Reflect illustrated in a color-coded circle (p.
+18).
+The circle’s center features the question, “How will digital texts, tools, and technologies be used to support and/or facilitate each of these inquiry practices?”
 By this query, the authors encourage teachers to consider the role that technology may, or may not, play in the teaching and/or learning connected to the PDI framework.
+Coiro and her crew created a website, bit.ly/PDInquiry, along with a QR code to supplement each chapter’s information.
+The website contains digital versions of student artifacts and a study guide for each chapter.

 In the book’s forward, Stephanie Harvey, a scholar in the field of comprehension and inquiry, describes the PDI process: